 Amanda Crosby is a Social Studies teacher at Arapahoe High School in LPS.
 She earned her Bachelor’s degree in American Studies from the University of Notre Dame, and her Master’s degree in Curriculum and Instruction from CU-Denver.
-This is Amanda’s second year as the LEA President, having previously served as Vice President, and on LEA’s Executive Board and Membership Committee.
-She is committed to advocating for LPS educators and their students, and is particularly interested in the implementation of the new state teacher evaluation system in LPS.
+Amanda is in her second term as the LEA President, having previously served as Vice President, and on LEA’s Executive Board and Membership Committee.
+She is committed to advocating for LPS educators and their students.
 Amanda grew up in Littleton, and now lives in Denver.

 Reach Amanda Crosby by email or cell: 303-909-6726

-Tom Andrews is a 6th grade science teacher at Goddard Middle School.
+Tom Andrews is a STEM teacher at Goddard Middle School.
 He earned his Bachelor’s degree in Science and Mathematics at Central Michigan University and his Master’s degree in Animal Behavior at the University of South Dakota.
-He has been teaching for 20 years, 14 of which with LPS.
+He has been teaching for 22 years, 16 of which with LPS.
 Tom loves teaching middle school science and being part of a great team of teachers at Goddard.
-This will be his second year as the Vice President of LEA, but he has also been a building AR for many years and has worked on the negotiations team for the last four years.
+Tom is in his second term as the Vice President of LEA, but he has also been a building AR for many years and has worked on the Negotiations Team for the last six years.
 Tom lives in Littleton with his wife, who is also a LPS teacher, and his two sons.